To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The fitness and health features allow you to set alerts for over-scratching, oversleeping, and more.
 You can also monitor and set activity goals for distance traveled and calories burned.
 Whistle also includes a free Televet feature (by the VETINSIGHT group), with chat, call, video, and email.

 The device comes in three colors and fits most collars, but you can also purchase Whistle’s durable nylon collar that comes in six colors and three sizes, ranging from 14″ to 26.”
-Whistle also sells a similar GPS and Health device called Whistle GPS & Health + that comes on a collar and is bette for small dogs (as little as 5lbs).
+Whistle also sells a similar GPS and Health device called Whistle GPS & Health + that comes on a collar and is better for small dogs (as little as five pounds).
 Or, if you just want a health and fitness tracker, you can opt for Whistle Health.
 Whistle didn’t make our top picks due to complaints about GPS reliability and tech support problems.

 Pros | Cons |